RossLab/genomic-evidence-of-PGE-in-globular-springtails/README.md

 #### k-mer based estimation of two tissue model

 This approach is complementary to to the mapping approach, the advantage is that it can be done directly on the k-mer spectra and it's does not require assembling and mapping reads (and therefore avoids all the problems with these processes).
-The drawback is that each male k-mer spectrum will have co-founded paternal heterozygous sites with X chromosome and maternal autosomal sites, therefore the interpretation of the first k-mer peak is not as streightforward as of the first peak of the mapping coverage.
+The drawback is that each male k-mer spectrum will have co-founded paternal heterozygous sites with X chromosome and maternal autosomal sites, therefore the interpretation of the first k-mer peak is not as straightforward as of the first peak of the mapping coverage.

 #### The choice of k